genie9/elk-stack-ansible-setup/roles/filebeat/README.md

 Whether to create the Filebeat configuration file and handle the copying of SSL key and cert for filebeat.
 If you prefer to create a configuration file yourself you can set this to `false`.

-    filebeat_prospectors:
+    filebeat_inputs:
       - input_type: log
         paths:
           - "/var/log/*.log"

-Prospectors that will be listed in the `prospectors` section of the Filebeat configuration.
-Read through the [Filebeat Prospectors configuration guide](https://www.elastic.co/guide/en/beats/filebeat/current/configuration-filebeat-options.html) for more options.
+inputs (prospectors) that will be listed in the `inputs` section of the Filebeat configuration.
+Read through the [Filebeat prospectors configuration guide](https://www.elastic.co/guide/en/beats/filebeat/current/configuration-filebeat-options.html) for more options.

     filebeat_output_elasticsearch_enabled: false
     filebeat_output_elasticsearch_hosts: